 Total parenteral nutrition (TPN) may be started with 10% dextrose added to the calculated daily requirement of amino acids (1.5 g/kg for a metabolically stable patient).
 Dextrose content is gradually increased over the next few days to the estimated daily caloric need as the patient adapts to the increasing amounts of dextrose.
 Each gram of dextrose provides approximately 3.4 kcal.
 Each gram of fat provides 9 kcal.

 The average depleted major surgical patient with complications requires between 2500 and 4000 kcal and between 12 and 24 grams of nitrogen per day.
 An adult patient in an acceptable weight range with restricted activity who is not hypermetabolic, requires about 30 kcal/kg of body weight/day.
-Average daily adult fluid requirements are between 2500 and 3000 mL and may be much higher with losses from fistula drainage or severe burns.
+Average daily adult fluid requirements are between 2500 and 3000 mL and may be much higher with losses from fistula drainage or in severe burns.
 Typically, a hospitalized patient may lose 12 to 18 grams of nitrogen a day, and in severe trauma the daily loss may be 20 to 25 grams or more.

 SERUM ELECTROLYTES SHOULD BE MONITORED AS INDICATED.
 Electrolytes may be added to the nutrient solution as indicated by the patient’s clinical condition and laboratory determinations of plasma values.
-Major electrolytes are sodium, chloride, potassium, phosphate, magnesium and calcium.
+Major electrolytes are sodium, chloride, potassium, phosphorus, magnesium and calcium.
 Vitamins, including folic acid and vitamin K are required additives.
 The trace element supplements should be given when long-term parenteral nutrition is undertaken.

 Calcium and phosphorus are added to the solution as indicated.
-The usual dose of phosphate added to a liter of TPN solution (containing 25% dextrose) is 12 mM.
+The usual dose of phosphorus added to a liter of TPN solution (containing 25% dextrose) is 12 mM.
 This requirement is related to the carbohydrate calories delivered.
 Iron is added to the solution or given intramuscularly in depot form as indicated.
 Vitamin B12, vitamin K and folic acid are given intramuscularly or added to the solution as desired.

-Calcium and phosphate additives are potentially incompatible when added to the TPN admixture.
+Calcium and phosphorus additives are potentially incompatible when added to the TPN admixture.
 However, if one additive is added to the amino acid bottle, and the other to the bottle of concentrated dextrose, and if the contents of both bottles are swirled before they are combined, then the likelihood of physical incompatibility is reduced.

 In patients with hyperchloremic or other metabolic acidosis, sodium and potassium may be added as the acetate or lactate salts to provide bicarbonate alternates.